tbrowder/Pod-Load/README.md

 Pod::Load - Loads and compiles the Rakudoc documentation of an external file

 **Note**: This module's name was chosen before Perl 6 was renamed to Raku and Pod (or Pod6) was renamed to Rakudoc.
-All internal references should be renamed accordingly, but the module's original name will be retained.
+All internal references were renamed accordingly, but the module's original name will be retained.

 SYNOPSIS
 ========